KS2225/cs-interview-simulator/README.md

 ## 🤝 Credits

 Built with assistance from ChatGPT for development guidance.
 Powered by Gemini AI for intelligent interview responses.
+Credit to [SeanPrashad](https://github.com/seanprashad) for providing the coding patterns.

 ---

 © 2025 CS Interview Simulator - Making technical interviews less scary, one question at a time.